 The Sublime Eight-Part Method

 When one looks at the Sublime Eight-Part Method in this way, the structure of the way as a reflection of the anatomy of the person becomes self-evident.
-Thus, the first two parts correspond to the faculty of thinking, the following three parts correspond to speaking and action, thus completing the triad of thought, word, and deed.
+Thus, the first two parts correspond to the faculty of thinking; the following three parts correspond to speaking and action, thus completing the triad of thought, word, and deed (body, speech, and mind).
 The concluding, supermundane parts correspond to will, consciousness, and transcendent or transdual consciousness respectively.
 Students of anatta (the doctrine of “no-self”) may also be disconcerted to discover that sati also means “self-possession,” “self-consciousness,” i.e., the sentience of sentience in itself, as distinct from the sentience of phenomena.

 The most disconcerting element of this exegesis, which also forms a critical aspect of Dr. Masefield’s analysis, is that the first part of this method does not refer merely to intellectual or philosophical belief, but rather to the perfection of the salvific knowledge of dharma – a detail that is almost entirely neglected in the West, and thus (according to this interpretation) vitiating or at best diminishing the nearly exclusive Western emphasis on meditation.
-The anti-intellectual prejudice is so ingrained in certain circles of Western Buddhism that anyone who actually thinks about the teachings is disparaged as a mere academic and non-practitioner.
-I actually received an email stating as much from a representative of Aro Buddhism, for whose founder I have the utmost esteem.
-This merely mirrors the Western prejudice against philosophical speculation and the widespread ignorance that characterizes North American society in particular.
+The anti-intellectual prejudice is so ingrained in certain circles of Western Buddhism that anyone who actually thinks about the teachings is disparaged as a mere academic theoristand non-practitioner.
+This merely mirrors the Western prejudice against philosophical speculation and the widespread ignorance that characterizes North American society in general.
 Certain religionists would also have it that ethics or morality constitute the basis of the method, followed by meditation, with wisdom as the culmination of the path.
 This interpretation is precisely opposite to the exposition of the Buddha Himself.